Geeks in Phoenix

 Here are some free graphics testing tools:

-• FurMark - FurMark is a popular choice for stress testing your graphics card.
+• FurMark - FurMark is a popular choice for stress-testing your graphics card.
 It's designed to push your GPU to its limits and help you identify any potential stability issues.
 With FurMark, you can customize your testing parameters, track your GPU's temperature, and clock speed in real-time.

-• MSI Afterburner - MSI Afterburner is a popular overclocking tool but also includes a built-in GPU stress test.
+• MSI Afterburner - MSI Afterburner is a popular overclocking tool, but it also includes a built-in GPU stress test.
 This software is handy for gamers who want to optimize their graphics settings for a specific game.
 With MSI Afterburner, you can monitor your GPU's clock speed, temperature, and fan speed while running a stress test.

 • Heaven Benchmark - Heaven Benchmark is another popular benchmarking tool designed to stress test your graphics card.
 This software is handy for users who want to see how their GPU performs under different conditions.
 With Heaven Benchmark, you can customize your testing parameters and track your GPU's temperature and clock speed in real-time.

 • MSI Kombuster - Optimize your gaming PC's performance with MSI Kombustor, the ultimate stress test for your graphics card.
 With MSI Kombuster, you can use the preset testing parameters or customize your own.
 You can monitor your GPU's clock speed, temperature, GPU load, and GPU power.
-Note: MSI Kombuster only works with NVidia-based graphic cards.
+Note: MSI Kombuster only works with NVidia-based graphics cards.

 Diagnose computer hardware issues with the Ultimate Boot CD